What is life coaching, and what can you expect when you become one?

 - Restructuring financial plans.

 People also seek help from life coaches to help them achieve personal goals, such as losing weight or fighting an addiction like smoking or drinking.
+Life coaches can even specialize in business and get an executive coach certification online and work with executives, managers, and other high-level leaders to help them develop their leadership skills.

 How much does a life coach earn?